Left-Sided Heart Failure

 What is Left-Sided Heart Failure?

+There are two different types of left-sided heart failure.
 Left-sided heart failure is a heart condition where the muscle on the left side of the heart is diminished and the pump doesn't work to the body.
 Left-sided heart failure is defined not as a disease, but a process.
 Left-sided heart failure occurs when the left ventricle, the heart’s main pumping power source, is gradually weakened.
 When this occurs, the heart is unable to pump oxygen-rich blood from the lungs to the heart’s left atrium, into the left ventricle and on through the body and the heart has to work harder.

-- Systolic failure with reduced ejection fraction (HFrEF): Systolic failure occurs when the left ventricle cannot contract forcefully enough to keep blood circulating normally throughout the body, which deprives the body of a normal supply of blood.
+Systolic failure occurs when the left ventricle cannot contract forcefully enough to keep blood circulating normally throughout the body, which deprives the body of a normal supply of blood.
 As the left ventricle pumps harder to compensate, it grows weaker and thinner.
 As a result, blood flows backwards into organs, causing fluid buildup in the lungs and/or swelling in other parts of the body.

-- Diastolic heart failure with preserved ejection fraction (HFpEF): Diastolic heart failure occurs when the left ventricle has grown stiff or thick, and it is unable to fill the lower left chamber of the heart properly, which reduces the amount of blood pumped out to the body.
+Diastolic heart failure occurs when the left ventricle has grown stiff or thick, and it is unable to fill the lower left chamber of the heart properly, which reduces the amount of blood pumped out to the body.
 Over time, this causes blood to build up inside the left atrium, and then in the lungs, leading to fluid congestion and symptoms of heart failure.

 Signs and Symptoms